 “When you get to be my age, you think your opportunity might be gone,” said Bardreau, 29.
 “You’re not going to get another look at it.
 So I’m just trying to stay in the moment.”

-Bardreau logged a team-low 6:00 of ice time as he made his season debut for the Islanders in Friday night’s 4-1 loss to the Predators at UBS Arena.
-He and fellow AHL stalwart Hudson Fasching were recalled from Bridgeport on Thursday.
+Bardreau made his season debut for the Islanders as they faced the Predators at UBS Arena on Friday after he and fellow AHL stalwart Hudson Fasching were recalled from the team’s affiliate in Bridgeport on Thursday.

-Bardreau made his NHL debut in a 10-game stint with the Islanders in 2019-20, scoring his lone goal on a penalty shot.
+Bardreau, who is from Fairport, New York, played his only 10 NHL games for the Islanders in 2019-20, notching his lone NHL goal on a penalty shot.